Franz Kafka: Personality

 Though Kafka never married, he held marriage and children in high esteem.
-He had several girlfriends and lovers across his life.
+He had several girlfriends and lovers during his life.
 He may have suffered from an eating disorder.
 Doctor Manfred M. Fichter of the Psychiatric Clinic, University of Munich, presented "evidence for the hypothesis that the writer Franz Kafka had suffered from an atypical anorexia nervosa", and that Kafka was not just lonely and depressed but also "occasionally suicidal".
 In his 1995 book Franz Kafka, the Jewish Patient, Sander Gilman investigated "why a Jew might have been considered 'hypochondriacal' or 'homosexual' and how Kafka incorporates aspects of these ways of understanding the Jewish male into his own self-image and writing".
 Kafka considered suicide at least once, in late 1912.

 Political views

 Before World War I, Kafka attended several meetings of the Klub mladých, a Czech anarchist, anti-militarist, and anti-clerical organization.
 Hugo Bergmann, who attended the same elementary and high schools as Kafka, fell out with Kafka during their last academic year (1900–1901) because "[Kafka's] socialism and my Zionism were much too strident".
-"Franz became a socialist, I became a Zionist in 1898.
-The synthesis of Zionism and socialism did not yet exist".
+Bergmann said: "Franz became a socialist, I became a Zionist in 1898.
+The synthesis of Zionism and socialism did not yet exist."
 Bergmann claims that Kafka wore a red carnation to school to show his support for socialism.
 In one diary entry, Kafka made reference to the influential anarchist philosopher Peter Kropotkin: "Don't forget Kropotkin!"

-During the communist era, the legacy of Kafka's work for Eastern bloc socialism was hotly debated.
+During the communist era, the legacy of Kafka's work for Eastern Bloc socialism was hotly debated.
 Opinions ranged from the notion that he satirised the bureaucratic bungling of a crumbling Austro-Hungarian Empire, to the belief that he embodied the rise of socialism.
 A further key point was Marx's theory of alienation.
 While the orthodox position was that Kafka's depictions of alienation were no longer relevant for a society that had supposedly eliminated alienation, a 1963 conference held in Liblice, Czechoslovakia, on the eightieth anniversary of his birth, reassessed the importance of Kafka's portrayal of bureaucracy.
-Whether or not Kafka was a political writer is still an issue of debate.
+Whether Kafka was a political writer is still an issue of debate.

 Judaism and Zionism

 Kafka grew up in Prague as a German-speaking Jew.
 He was deeply fascinated by the Jews of Eastern Europe, who he thought possessed an intensity of spiritual life that was absent from Jews in the West.
 His diary contains many references to Yiddish writers.
 Yet he was at times alienated from Judaism and Jewish life.
 On 8 January 1914, he wrote in his diary:

-In his adolescent years, Kafka declared himself an atheist.
+As a teenager, Kafka declared himself an atheist.
+Issues such as Judaism, the Talmud, the Zohar, and the Kabbalah remain a theme in his diaries.
+He notes in his diary, shortly before embarking on his composition of The Castle, that in the demonic onslaught of visions assaulting him he perceives "the intimations of a secret doctrine, a new Kabbalah" whose development has been barred by Zionism.